mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueprocess-1-0-0.md

 ### Terminology

-- The term "BlueToque Business Process" Identifier is synonymous with the term "BlueToque Business Process" Decentralized Identifier.
+- The term "BlueToqueTools Business Process" Identifier is synonymous with the term "BlueToqueTools Business Process" Decentralized Identifier.
-- The term "BlueToque Business Process" DID Document is synonymous with the term "BlueToque Business Process" Decentralized Identifier Document.
+- The term "BlueToqueTools Business Process" DID Document is synonymous with the term "BlueToqueTools Business Process" Decentralized Identifier Document.
-- The term "BlueToque Business Process" DID Method specification is synonymous with the terms "BlueToque Business Process" Decentralized Identifier Method specification and Trusted Digital Web "BlueToque Business Process" DID Method specification.
+- The term "BlueToqueTools Business Process" DID Method specification is synonymous with the terms "BlueToqueTools Business Process" Decentralized Identifier Method specification and Trusted Digital Web "BlueToqueTools Business Process" DID Method specification.
-- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "BlueToque Business Process" DID Document CRUD Abstract Interface in a way that complies with the "BlueToque Business Process" DID Method specification.
+- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "BlueToqueTools Business Process" DID Document CRUD Abstract Interface in a way that complies with the "BlueToqueTools Business Process" DID Method specification.

 ### Conformance